rdtaylorjr/rdtaylorjr/README.md

 ### Thanks for stopping by!

-I am a Software Engineer at TCS and will begin the online Master of Science in Computer Science (OMSCS) program at Georgia Tech this fall, specializing in Computing Systems.
+I am a software engineer at TCS and will begin the online master of science in computer science (OMSCS) program at Georgia Tech this fall, specializing in computing systems.

 C++ is my first love, but I've also worked with Java, Python, Swift, Objective-C, SQL, Node.js and a variety of other languages and technologies.